fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/cs424-spring-2025-syllabus.md

 ### Evaluation and Grading
 #### Grading Policy
+- Assignment 0: 5%
 - Assignment 1: 15%
 - Assignment 2: 20%
-- Assignment 3: 22.5%
+- Assignment 3: 20%
-- Assignment 4: 22.5%
+- Assignment 4: 20%
 - Vis critique report: 10%
 - Participation: 10%

-This course includes four assignments to make sure you are familiar with the main components of visualization and visual analytics systems.
+This course includes four assignments (plus an assignment zero) to make sure you are familiar with the main components of visualization and visual analytics systems.
 The assignments will balance theory and practice, covering both design and implementation aspects.
-You can either choose a different dataset for each assignment, or re-use the same dataset over the four assignments -- potentially further exploring and augmenting findings, insights, techniques, and/or methods.
+You can either choose a different dataset for each assignment, or re-use the same dataset over all assignments -- potentially further exploring and augmenting findings, insights, techniques, and/or methods.
 A list of datasets will be made available.
 We will use [GitHub Classroom](https://github.com/uic-cs424) for the projects.

-Assignment 1 will not involve any programming.
+Assignments 0 and 1 will not involve any programming.
 Assignment 2 will use Python.
 For Assignments 3 and 4, you will be able to choose between visualization toolkits or Javascript / Typescript.

-You will present their final assignments to the class, following the course schedule.
-You will also write a one-page evaluating of two different visualizations, from well-known sources.
+You will present your final assignment to the class, following the course schedule.
 Detailed instructions will be made available following the evaluation schedule.

 **You have the option to work in groups; however, team members may receive different grades.
 Individual grades will be adjusted if a team member's contributions to the project are insufficient.
 Contributions will be evaluated based on GitHub commits to ensure a fair and accurate assessment of individual effort within the team.**